AndreaCossu/academic-kickstart/content/authors/andrea/_index.md

 #- Visitors
 ---

 I am a PhD Student in Data Science, under the supervision of [Prof. Davide Bacciu](http://pages.di.unipi.it/bacciu/).
+I am a member of the [Computational Intelligence and Machine Learning (CIML)](http://groups.di.unipi.it/groups/ciml/) group at University of Pisa.

 I work in the field of Continual Learning, with applications to Recurrent Neural Networks models.